 My life shifted that night.
 Fear’s icy grip around my heart loosened and then fell away.
 And my inner child came out of hiding.
 We continue to get to know each other again, my inner playful, artistic child and I.

-Fear and I have yet to share a glass of iced tea.
+Fear and I have yet to share a meal.
 However, I brew an excellent cup of hot herbal tea.
 So pull up a chair, Fear.
 Stay a while.
 Teach me what I need to learn.
 And have a cup of tea.
 I’ll tell you a story…